 New Lines: Poetry Reading with Live Canon

-An APGRD event in collaboration with Live Canon, the second in our series of readings by contemporary poets engaging with the classics.
-Poets include Kym Deyn, Matt Bryden, Mehmet Izbudak and Vasiliki Albedo.
+Hosted by Helen Estman, and in collaboration with Live Canon, join us for the third in the APGRD's series of readings by contemporary poets engaging with the classics.